Growing Minds Day by Day: Second Week of June

-This week’s theme is fireflies.
-Our “Growing Minds Day by Day” educational resource lists are designed for families and educators to use during the COVID-19 quarantine and beyond.
+This week’s theme is fireflies (aka Lightning Bugs).
+Our “Growing Minds Day by Day” educational resource lists are designed for families and educators.

-We hope these resources will provide you with inspiration as you navigate the world of social distancing and home-schooling.
+We hope these resources will provide you with inspiration.
 If you don’t find what you’re looking for here, be sure to check out our Lesson Plans page.

 It’s a Firefly Night: Our first book recommendation this week is It’s a Firefly Night written by Dianne Ochiltree and illustrated by Betsy Snyder.
 Geared towards children ages 3-6, this is a sweet story about a little girl who spends a special summer evening outside with her father, catching (and releasing!) fireflies.
 The book concludes by sharing interesting facts about fireflies with readers.
 Watch a read aloud on YouTube